 View more details here.

-The joint Scholarship Committee of the Scots’ Charitable Society and the Woman’s Auxiliary have concluded their review of candidates for undergraduate scholarships for the academic year 2020 – 2021.
-We are pleased to announce that scholarships are being awarded to 32 candidates who have sent in completed applications and attended (via Zoom) interviews with the Committee.
-The total amount given by the two organizations is $82,500.
+In May of 2021, the joint Scholarship Committee of the Scots’ Charitable Society and the Woman’s Auxiliary concluded their review of candidates for undergraduate scholarships for the academic year 2021 – 2022.
+We are pleased to announce that scholarships were awarded to 32 candidates who submitted their completed applications and attended (via Zoom) interviews with the Committee.
+The total amount given by the two organizations was $93,000.
 Normally, these awards would be presented at our annual awards ceremony, but unfortunately that ceremony had to be cancelled this year due to the COVID Pandemic.
 Still, we want to publicly honor those students who have demonstrated scholarship, writing ability, and community service and to wish them well in their future studies.

-In addition to “basic” scholarships, the committee is awarding a number of special awards in specific fields: The MacPherson Award for an engineering student, the Lockhart Award for a student athlete, the McCall-Nichol Award for the best essay, the MacLeod Award for a student in the creative or performing arts, and two awards from the Daughters of Scotia’s Victory Lodge to a male and female student in the health field.
+In addition to the core scholarships, the committee awarded a number of special, privately-funded awards in specific fields: The MacPherson Award for an engineering student, the Lockhart Award for a student athlete, the McCall-Nichol Award for the best essay, the MacLeod Award for a student in the creative or performing arts, and the Dennis Campbell Award.
 We are proud to be able to support these students from schools as near as the University of Massachusetts and as far away as Edinburgh University.